 2. Efficiency - At my firm, you won't see a giant wall of books, file rooms filled with cases that haven't been touched for decades, or giant offices adorned with $20,000 desks.
 The reason is simple, I don't need them and having them only adds unnecessary overhead that costs the client.
 Of course, I have legal books, but most of the materials are available with my legal research software and buying physical copies for the sake of having them is silly.
 Yes, I have files, but I keep most documents in encrypted and secure electronic storage unless there is an actual need to have physical copies.
 I simply don't believe the client should have to pay for overhead because I don't want to adapt to new technology.
 And yes, I have office space, but it isn't in downtown Denver because there is no reason to pay for prestigious real estate.
 I believe that if I represent my clients well, it should not matter what part of town I work from.

 3. Affordable Rates -Legal counsel is expensive, and I don't pretend that I can settle your issue for under $100.
 However, I didn't get into the practice of law because of the money.
 I want to practice law because I have a passion for helping people and for the law.
 Everyone is entitled to good counsel, not just the rich.
 That's why you won't see fees at $300, $400, or $500 per hour.
-My rate is $150 per hour and for simple things I may even quote you a flat fee that will tell you right up front how much something will cost.
-Because I don't practice law in areas I don't know, you'll never be paying for me to learn the subject area, and you'll be able to see your bill on a daily basis online—not just once a month.
+My rate is $175 per hour and, for almost all estate plans, I quote you a flat fee that will tell you right up front how much it will cost.
+Because I don't practice law in areas I don't know, you'll never be paying for me to learn the subject area.

 About Matthew Bradley